plexdrive/plexdrive/README.md

 Usage of ./plexdrive:
   --chunk-size int
-    	The size of each chunk that is downloaded (in byte) (default 5242880) --clear-chunk-interval duration
+    	The size of each chunk that is downloaded (in byte) (default 5242880) --clear-chunk-age duration
+    	The maximum age of a cached chunk file (default 30m0s) --clear-chunk-interval duration
-    	The number of minutes to wait till clearing the chunk directory (default 1m0s) -c, --config string
+    	The time to wait till clearing the chunk directory (default 1m0s) -c, --config string
     	The path to the configuration directory (default "~/.plexdrive") -o, --fuse-options string
-    	Fuse mount options (e.g. -fuse-options allow_other,...)
+    	Fuse mount options (e.g. -o allow_other,...)
   --gid int
     	Set the mounts GID (-1 = default permissions) (default -1) --refresh-interval duration
-    	The number of minutes to wait till checking for changes (default 5m0s) -t, --temp string
+    	The time to wait till checking for changes (default 5m0s) -t, --temp string
     	Path to a temporary directory to store temporary data (default "/tmp") --uid int